 Here are a few pictures I took while there.

-While there, we found a statue dedicated to an unexpected hero:
+While there, we found a statue of an unexpected hero:

 That's right.
 A statue commemorating Arthur Fonzarelli, "The Fonz" from the Happy Days TV show.
 Another popular TV show set in the city of Milwaukee.